Connecting Fairfax City's Past and Present to Build a More Equitable and Inclusive Future

 Thank you again to the Stakeholders' Advisory Group for all your hard work.
 I hope all your proposed changes will be implemented.

-Jennifer about 2 years ago
+Jennifer over 2 years ago

 Changing any of the names listed does not change the situation.
 Financially, this is not responsible.
 There are no cost estimates and there is no plan to pay for the changes.
 Taxes are not supposed to pay for this; this does not benefit the society that paid the taxes.
 If a neighborhood wants to change the name of a street, they can take care of it internally.
 I do not want to pay for these unnecessary “feel good” changes.
 It is always easy to spend other people’s money.
 If you have not noticed, we need to spend our taxes better.
 The name of a street is not going to change demographics, or raise property values.
 I doubt any of the home owners who want to change the names of a street are going to sell their property at a loss to increase property equity among those who are a triggered by a name.
 Let the names on a street stay as they are, spend limited resources better.
 Maybe beautify a location, pay our police more, lock up more criminals…spend our taxes better.
 If a person is not going to come visit you because the street you live on triggers their sensitivity, they were looking for an excuse to not come visit you.

-rc about 2 years ago
+rc over 2 years ago

 1) I have heard friends and neighbords immediately dismiss the notion that street names should be renamed, saying "you can't rewrite history" or that this effort is somehow about rewriting history.
 I don't agree.
 I see the impacts of this specific history of the Civil War and the slavery economy it upheld every day of my American life in Northern VA.
 These are real -- our segregated neighborhoods, police force statistics, and in small every day ways that African American peers simply can't relax in the same places, times and ways that I can.
 To me this effort is not about rewriting history---we are living that history.
 We can't avoid it and in fact to me, that is what this is about.
 To look at our history straight in the eye and ask: why should I let those who held authority and power (ie Cofederate Congress) determine what and who is celebrated NOW and what and who is not.
 People are free to honor their heroes, but people are not free to subject their heroes onto others.
 This effort affords us the opportunity to celebrate and honor resources or other "entities" that are equally accessible and relatable to all.
 To not change street names is actually avoiding our history and our responsibility to it.
 Why should those in power decide the names we all have to live with and WHEN can we decide?